FAQs

 Except in the case of medical withdrawal due to Sickness or Injury, any student withdrawing from school during the first 31 days of the period for which coverage is purchased will not be covered under the student health insurance policy.
 A full refund of Premium will be made, minus the cost of any claim paid by Aetna Student Health.
 Students withdrawing after such 31 days will remain covered under the PNWU student health insurance policy for the duration of the term purchased, and no refund will be allowed.

 I am 25 and on a parent's health insurance plan.
-I will turn 26 during this academic year and will be losing my coverage at that time.
+I will turn 26 during this academic year.
 Can I still waive out of the plan for part of the year?

-Students who are currently covered under the health plan of a parent but who will age out of this coverage during the upcoming year may use their current coverage to waive enrollment in the student health insurance plan, assuming the parent's plan meets all PNWU waiver requirements.
-Approximately 30-45 days before their 26th birthday, HSAC will reach out to applicable students to determine if they wish to enroll in the student health insurance plan at a prorated rate, or if they would like to continue their PNWU health insurance waiver using coverage from another health insurance provider.
-Effective enrollment in the PNWU plan will be based on the date of loss of prior coverage.
+Students who are currently covered under the health plan of a parent but who will age out of their coverage after the waiver deadline period may use their current coverage to waive out of the student health insurance plan.
+Approximately 30-45 days before the student's 26th birthday, our insurance verifier, HSAC, will reach out to students in this situation to determine if they wish to enroll in the student health insurance plan (at a prorated rate) or submit proof of coverage from another health insurance provider.

 If a student wishes to waive with coverage from another carrier, the coverage must meet all requirements set forth by PNWU and must be submitted to HSAC for verification within 30 days of termination of existing coverage.
 New coverage must be effective within 24 hours of your previous health insurance coverage.